cleopatra27/chocotea/README.md

 # chocotea
-A library that generates postmall collection and tests from java code
+A library that generates postman collection and tests from java code